tommccoy1/raven/README.md

 4. Next we sentence tokenize and parse our training set and our generated text, giving both constituency and dependency parses.
 (On the mini files listed here, these two parsing commands will each take about 3 minutes).
 ```
+# If not there already, navigate to the directory src/

 python sentence_tokenize.py --filename ../data/miniwiki/wiki.train.tokens.detokenized --max_subword_count 400 --unk \<unk\>
 python sentence_tokenize.py --filename ../data/prompts_and_generations/example_generations.txt.detokenized --max_subword_count 400 --generation --prompt_filename ../data/prompts_and_generations/example_prompts.txt.detokenized --newline \<eos\> --unk \<unk\> --space_before_generation